jetstreamapp/jetstream/apps/docs/docs/query/query-results.md

 ---
 id: query-results
 title: Query Results
+description: Jetstream's Query Results page allows you to view, download, or work with your records in your Salesforce org.
 sidebar_label: Query Results
 slug: /query/results
 ---

-Jetstream offers some really great functionality on the Query Results page.
+Jetstream offers a lot of advanced functionality on the Query Results page.

 ## Working with records